TomaszKandula/InvoiceTemplates/README.md

 ```(?<=<row-template>)((.|\n)*)(?=<\/row-template>)```

-Once done it, replace tags `{{F13..F20}}` with your data for each item and put it back to the invoice template.
+Once done, replace tags `{{F13..F20}}` with your data for each item and put it back to the invoice template.

-## End note
+## Endnote

-More language version will be added.
+More language versions will be added.